google/transit/gtfs-realtime/spec/en/service-alerts.md

 Service alerts allow you to provide updates whenever there is disruption on the network.
 Delays and cancellations of individual trips should usually be communicated using [Trip updates](trip-updates.md).
+Alerts should be used for notifying that a stop will be out of service for extended periods.
+Alerts can be used by consumers to modify trip planner behavior.

 You have the option to provide the following: